gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 1. Copy the shell script and the sample output files to a directory in Eustis.
 2. Copy the sample input files (inkey1.txt, infile1.txt, etc.) to the same directory in Eustis.
-3. Copy your hillcipher.c file to the same directory in Eustis.
+3. Copy your hillcipher.c (or hillcipher.java) file to the same directory in Eustis.
 4. Make the script executable by running the command 'chmod -x run-test-cases.sh'.
 5. From within the directory where the files are located, run the command './run-test-cases.sh'.